spiral/docs/core/components.md

 $class = new MyClass();
 $class->logger()->warning("Some message, some {value}", ["value" => "abc"]); //Instance of Monolog\Logger
 ```
-> Attention, extending class with change `getAlias` method value, which will require system to dedicate new
+> Attention, extending class will change `getAlias` method value, which will require system to dedicate new
 `Logger` instance.
 To keep same logger instance for component and it's all child - redefine getAlias method.

-Spiral logger is PSR-3 based, means you can replace it with your custom implementation or external library,
-such as `Monolog`.

 ### EventsTrait
 Used to provide component based event dispatcher.
 This trait used in `DBAL\Database`, `DataEntity`, `Validator`